tmtsoftware/tcs-vslice-0.4/README.md

 ```
 sudo apt install build-essential
-sudo apt-get install -y openjdk-11-jdk
+sudo apt-get install -y openjdk-21-jdk
 ```

-Currently this project requires that a number of shared libraries are installed in a known location (default: /usr/local/lib), which must also be included the LD_LIBRARY_PATH environment variable (On Linux).
+Currently, this project requires that a number of shared libraries are installed in a known location (default: /usr/local/lib), which must also be included the LD_LIBRARY_PATH environment variable (On Linux).

 Run `make; sudo make install` in the following projects (Note: In these projects the Makefile calls `cmake` to do the actual build).